How to Fix: Failed to read values in CFPrefsPlistSource iOS 10

 📋 Table of Contents

-By following these steps, you should be able to resolve the 'Failed to read values in CFPrefsPlistSource' issue and successfully share data between your app and today extension.
+By following one of these methods, you should be able to resolve the 'Failed to read values in CFPrefsPlistSource' error and access your user defaults successfully.
+Remember to test your app or Today Extension thoroughly after making any changes to ensure that they are working as expected.

 ❓ Frequently Asked Questions